 The Arguments For and Against Implied Certification

 The Supreme Court is currently taking briefs from both parties and interested nonparties (aka amicus curiae), starting with briefs from the defendants and their supporters.
-Modern Healthcare reports that over a dozen healthcare organizations and interest groups have filed amicus briefs arguing against the implied certification gavel2theory.
+Modern Healthcare reports that over a dozen healthcare organizations and interest groups have filed amicus briefs arguing against the implied certification theory.
 The American Medical Association’s brief suggests that imperfect compliance is not equal to fraud, especially given the complex regulatory environment and the size of potential liability under the FCA.
 Another brief filed by a group of healthcare associations suggests the theory would encourage meritless suits by whistleblowers who are simply looking for a payout.

 Briefs have not yet been filed by (or in support of) the plaintiffs, but Modern Healthcare spoke with a representative from a group that supports whistleblowers.
 The advocate suggests that the implied certification theory is important because it can hold organizations accountable “for doing the right thing—even if that right thing isn’t explicitly stated in a contract with the government.”
 Focusing on the specific case at hand, the interviewee inquired: “Do we have to demand to see the credentials and then call the college of every dentist, doctor and mechanic we go to or is there a reasonable expectation that the business itself is … doing due diligence?”